charlesreid1/csc-143/11_JavaCollections/worksheet4solution/README.md

 # Worksheet 4: Seattle Public Schools Data

-This worksheet 4 code provides a solution for Worksheet 4.
+This code provides a solution for Worksheet 4.

 ## Code Written For This Assignment